-- André Aciman, Eight White Nights, Third Night
+- André Aciman, Eight White Nights, Sixth Night

 This is a novel published in the United States of America in 2010.
 This novel is narrated by the nameless male protagonist who meets Clara at a Christmas party in Manhattan.
-Two days after the party, Clara came to the protagonist's house in the morning and is now driving him to her best friend's house.
+Now the protagonist is taking a shower, thinking back about his yesterday with Clara.

 In this part, I wonder what the underlined expression means.